sverrewl/vpxtable_scripts/README.md

 _Future feature ?_

 There has been talks about supporting "side-car" table support.
-If that happens - I will make sure that the updated code here will be made available for everyone to download as a regular zip file and then you only should have to extract those files into the same folder as your tables.
+If VP gets this feature you should be able to just download the whole archive as a zip and extract it into your tables folder.

-  But for now that is not an option unfortunately.
+__But for now that is not an option unfortunately.__